-These screening timelines apply to you if you are not at high risk for colorectal cancer.
-You may be screened earlier or more often if it is medically necessary.
-If you have a positive result on a USPSTF-recommended screening covered under the preventive benefit, one follow-up colonoscopy will also be covered under the preventive benefit.
+With the exception of colonscopy, screening tests involve 2 steps..
+If you have a positive result on a USPSTF-recommended screening covered under the preventive benefit, one follow-up colonoscopy to confirm the results of the original screening will also be covered under the preventive benefit as part of the screening procedure.